dino0320/dino0320.github.io/docs/_posts/web-browser/google-chrome/set-up-chrome-remote-desktop/en/2025-07-11-set-up-chrome-remote-desktop-en.md

 Here are some of the available options:

 ### Disconnecting
-Click “Disconnect” at the top left of the options panel to end the remote session.
+Click “Disconnect" at the top left of the options panel to end the remote session.

 ![Disconnect button](/assets/images/{{ page.categories[0] }}/{{ page.categories[1] }}/{{ page.page_name }}/image12.png "Disconnect button")

 ### Video Codec
 You can choose from three video codecs (compression formats): VP8, VP9, and AV1.
-According to this reference page, here’s a rough comparison:
+According to this reference page, here's a rough comparison:

 |Item|Order|
 |----|----|